-We present our comprehensive evaluation in three sections: We first show the main results of latency determinism brought by IODA approaches under various workloads (§6.1).
-Then we present comparisons of IODA with the state of the art (§6.2) and show extended evaluations (§6.3).
+We present our comprehensive evaluation in three sections.
+We first show the main results of latency determinism brought by IODA approaches under various workloads (Section 6.1).
+Then we present comparisons of IODA with the state of the art (Section 6.2) and show extended evaluations (Section 6.3).

-Platform setup: Most experiments are done on FEMU (for reasons mentioned in §5) running on Emulab D430 machines [86].
-We run Linux Software RAID-5 (4KB chunk size) on 4 FEMU drives.
+Platform Setup.
+Most experiments are done on FEMU (for reasons mentioned in Section 5) running on Emulab D430 machines [86].
+We run Linux Software RAID-5 (4-KB chunk size) on four FEMU drives.
 The LightNVM+OCSSD full-stack setup is similar and done on our local lab machine.

 The FEMU's base firmware uses a page-level dynamic mapping and a greedy-GC policy for best cleaning efficiency.
 GCs are triggered upon reaching a pre-configured high watermark (25% of free blocks available).
-GCs will forcefully run at full speed under the low watermark (5%) to ensure enough free space for user requests, i.e., user request processing will be stalled until the number of free blocks resumes to the high watermark level.
+GCs will forcefully run at full speed under the low watermark (5%) to ensure enough free space for user requests (i.e., user request processing will be stalled until the number of free blocks resumes to the high watermark level).
 The device parameters were detailed in the "FEMU" column in Table 2.
-We configured FEMU to emulate modern low-latency SSDs (e.g., Z-NAND [87]) with SLC-like access latencies (i.e., ~200μs for writes), faster than existing MLC/TLC SSDs analyzed in Table 2.
+We configured FEMU to emulate modern low-latency SSDs (e.g., Z-NAND [87]) with SLC-like access latencies (i.e., ~200 μs for writes), faster than existing MLC/TLC SSDs analyzed in Table 2.
 Later, we show that IODA evaluations on our MLC-based OCSSD show the same conclusion as FEMU.

-Macrobenchmarks: For block I/O traces, we use 4 SSD traces from Microsoft data centers, spanning cloud storage (AZURE and COSMOS), search engine (BingIdx) and database workloads (BingSel) and 5 standard SNIA block traces [88] that we have re-rated 8-32 times more intense to reflect modern SSD workloads, all characterized in Table 3.
+Macrobenchmarks.
+For block I/O traces, we use four SSD traces from Microsoft data centers, spanning cloud storage (AZURE and COSMOS), search engine (BingIdx), and database workloads (BingSel) and five standard SNIA block traces [88] that we have re-rated 8-32× more intense to reflect modern SSD workloads, all characterized in Table 3.
 In these traces, we pick the 1-hour busiest period.
 For real applications, we run 6 Filebench workloads [89] and 3 YCSB/RocksDB workloads [90] on the ext4 file system.
-Additionally, we also run 12 other storage workloads ranging from GNU applications, Sysbench [91], to MapReduce (Hadoop/Spark) workloads [92].
+In addition, we also run 12 other storage workloads ranging from GNU applications, Sysbench [91], to MapReduce (Hadoop/Spark) workloads [92].
 All user I/Os are marked as latency sensitive (PL=true (01)).

-Metrics: We primarily report read latencies for the block traces and application-specific metrics for the rest (e.g., average latencies, runtime, etc.).
+Metrics.
+We primarily report read latencies for the block traces and application-specific metrics for the rest (average latencies, runtime, etc.).
 We also analyze other aspects of IODA design (e.g., write latency and throughput).
-Each experiment is repeated and ran for a long period with thousands of GCs triggered over FEMU drives in steady state, showing consistent results.
-Finally, pYY implies the YYth percentile.
+Each experiment is repeated and run for a long period with thousands of GCs triggered over FEMU drives in steady state, showing consistent results.
+Finally, pYYimplies the $YY^{th}$ percentile.

 Fig. 5.
-IODA percentile latencies and #busy sub-IOs with TPCC (§6.1.1).
-Figure (a): read latencies (y-axis) at major percentiles p75 to p99.99 (x-axis) with various IODA strategies.
-Figure (b): the percentage of stripe-level reads (y-axis) that experience 1 to 4 busy sub-IOs (x-axis).
+IODA percentile latencies and #busy sub-IOs with TPCC (Section 6.1.1). (a) Read latencies (y-axis) at major percentiles p75 to p99.99 (x-axis) with various IODA strategies. (b) The percentage of stripe-level reads (y-axis) that experience one to four busy sub-IOs (x-axis).